ted-tanner/entries-backend/endpoints-guide.md

   - Response: JSON array of `{ msg: string, timestamp_ms: u64 }` sorted by `timestamp_ms` descending
   - Note: **Admin-only endpoint**.
 Requires `ENTRIES_CLIENT_ERRORS_ENDPOINT_KEY` as the query parameter.
 Should be called infrequently as it snapshots the entire error log buffer, which requires locking every shard in the buffer.
 Returns all available entries.

-## Protobuf messages (selected)
+## Protobuf messages

-Refer to `protobuf/schema.proto` for full definitions.
-Selected types used above:
+Refer to `protobuf/schema.proto` for definitions.
-- NewUser, NewUserPublicKey, UserPublicKey, VerificationEmailSent
-- SigninNonceAndHashParams, SigninToken, TokenPair, Otp
-- NewContainer, Container, ContainerList, ContainerAccessTokenList, ContainerIdAndEncryptionKey
-- EncryptedBlobUpdate, NewEncryptedBlob, EncryptedBlobAndCategoryId, EntryUpdate, EntryId, CategoryUpdate, CategoryId, EntryAndCategory, EntryIdAndCategoryId
-- UserInvitationToContainer, ContainerShareInvite, ContainerShareInviteList, InvitationId
-- EmailChangeRequest, RecoveryKeyAuthAndPasswordUpdate, RecoveryKeyUpdate, IsUserListedForDeletion

 ## Headers summary